 Barnett's producing career began with children's television serial The Games Affair, shot during the 1974 Commonwealth Games.
 "We shot it for $96,000, six half-hours, in Christchurch, on location," Barnett later told Listener writer Denis Welch.
 "That was the budget we had from the network and we brought it in under budget, and they said they would never give us another commission, because they hadn't thought we should make a profit."
 The crew included a range of future film luminaries, from Don Reynolds to Geoff Murphy.
 Barnett's company Endeavour followed it with a trio of documentaries profiling New Zealand writers, including a rare screen interview with Janet Frame.

 When the doors of television closed to independent productions, Barnett switched to managing talent, most notably John Clarke and his alter ego Fred Dagg.
 Barnet's first incursion into movie theatres came about after Geoff Murphy approached him with Wild Man in 1976, an expanded episode from the Blerta TV series.
-Though extra footage brought it to the required length needed for a theatrical release, it seemed like a perfect time to drag in Fred Dagg in to help out.
+Though extra footage brought it to the required length needed for a theatrical release, it seemed like a perfect time to drag in Fred Dagg to help out.
 The trio of Murphy, Clarke and Barnett began in Wellington on the Monday, and finished filming in Auckland on Friday, writing the script as they went.
-The end product was Dagg Day Afternoon, Dagg's one and only big screen appearance.
+The end product was Dagg Day Afternoon, Dagg's one and only big screen appearance (although one of Dagg's relatives turns up Wild Man).

 Though he had helped out in the final stages of Wild Man, Barnett's solo feature debut as a producer was the acclaimed Middle Age Spread in 1979.
 Roughly 20,000 people had seen Roger Hall's play about a school principal having an affair, so there was a built-in audience for the film.
 Indicative of Barnett's successes is a canny ability to pick projects for which there is a likely market demand.